 - A30.
 In the presence of other risk factors, the existence of a related party with dominant influence may indicate significant risks of material misstatement due to fraud.
-For example: - An unusually high turnover of senior management or professional advisors may suggest unethical or fraudulent business practices that serve the related party's purposes. - The use of business intermediaries for significant transactions for which there appears to be no clear business justification may suggest that the related party could have an interest in such transactions through control of such intermediaries for fraudulent purposes. - Evidence of the related party's excessive participation in or preoccupation with the selection of accounting policies or the determination of significant estimates may suggest the possibility of fraudulent financial reporting.
+For example: - An unusually high turnover of senior management or professional advisors may suggest unethical or fraudulent business practices that serve the related party's purposes. - The use of business intermediaries for significant transactions for which there appears to be no clear business justification may suggest that the related party could have an interest in such transactions through control of such intermediaries for fraudulent purposes.

-See ASA 240, Appendix 1.
+24 See ASA 240, Appendix 1.